 a.
 Harassment: any act, whether written or verbal, via online or in person, that belittles, intimidates, or threatens the safety of a member of the University of the Arts community.

 b.
 Acts or abusive language, either in public or via online sources, which includes failing to abide by policies set forth by the College of Art, Media, and Design (CAMD) with regards to conduct with live models.

 10. Violation of statutes, laws, ordinances and/or regulations of the City of Philadelphia, Commonwealth of Pennsylvania (or other states, when applicable) and the United States of America.

-Student Life Coordinators generally address lower-level violations by residents living within their respective residence
+- Student Life Coordinators generally address lower-level violations by residents living within their respective residence areas;

 - Professional staff members of the Division of Student Affairs generally address intermediate-level violations and cases involving commuter students or multiple residents from different living areas;

 There are two exceptions to the above-stated procedures.
-With respect to non-academic matters, exceptions to this policy may bemade by the Dean of Students, at his/her discretion.
+With respect to non-academic matters, exceptions to this policy may be made by the Associate Dean of Students, at his/her discretion.
 With respect to academic dishonesty, faculty may choose to follow policies and procedures described in their course syllabi.

-Anyone with questions about the conduct process should contact the Office of Student Affairs and Dean of Students at 215-717-6617 or the Conduct Coordinator at 215-717-6627 during regular business hours.
+Anyone with questions about the conduct process should contact the Office of Student Affairs and Dean of Students at 215-717-6617 or the Assistant Director for Student Conduct at 215-717-6627 during regular business hours.

 GENERAL CONDUCT REVIEW PROCEDURES